svenko99/alfred-emoji-json/README.md

 print(json.dumps(output, ensure_ascii=False, indent=2))
 ```

-Pipe the output into the tool to automatically convert the emojis into PNG icons:
+Pipe the output into the `alfred-emoji-json` to automatically convert the emojis into PNG icons:

 ```bash
 ./example.py | ./alfred-emoji-json